Nvidia Estimates $100-$300 Million in Q4 Revenue from Miners

 Huang said that he expects mining to continue to rely upon 'proof of work,' which requires intense GPU computational power, and that the shift to 'proof of stake,' which doesn't require as much compute (GPUs), will take place gradually.
 That means that Nvidia sees demand for mining GPUs remaining strong for quite some time.

-Nvidia raked in $16.7 billion for the year and $4.3 billion in net income as it continued to outperform estimates.
-Nvidia says that it still has room to grow despite the ongoing shortages and expects to earn another $5 billion this quarter.
+Nvidia raked in $16.7 billion for the year and $4.3 billion in net income as it continued to outperform estimates, and it says it still has room to grow despite the ongoing shortages.
+The company expects to earn another $5 billion this quarter, largely propelled by GPU sales to gamers.
 Unfortunately for gamers, Nvidia didn't give any predictions of when supply will return to normal.